Seth-Revz/PokeThemer/README.md

 ## Future

-PokeThemer is a Work in Progress.
+While PokeThemer is in a functional state, it is still a work in progress.
 Here are some things that will be worked on going forward.
 - More automated way of updating themes to current client version.
 Each update has the potential to break themes.
 - In app .xml modification/editor?